jerturowetz/notes/to-do.md

 # Jer's To-Do List

+## Stuff for my binder

+- St Mary's Family Medicine 514-734-2677
+- poop sheets
+- feeding log
+- sleeping log

+clsc apt

+tounge tie in baby
+Learn about night training (3 mobths)

+Figure out all the diaper situation:
+  - biodegradable newborn (honest company) nati brand also
+  - 12-18 liners fir cloth diapers
+  - verdun rentable diapers (les grenouilles vertes)

+gyno apt in 6 weeks
+if pad fills with blood, or if clot (meaty distarge) go to emergency afte about 10 days it turns to mucus wally needs to see david in 2 weeks

+get drops at pharmacy for vitamin d (1 drop a day for 6 months (or until switch off breast milk))

+clsc will call us

+## pi setup

+videotron internet (100) & mobile (8) is like 120 (call in)

+better router (asus)
+wifi extender

+--

 - internet extenders
 - go to the pool & then hari kana
 - add adobe stuff to ipad